synopse/mORMot2/README.md

 The *mORMot* framework stayed in revision 1.18 for years, and is was time for a full refactoring.

 The main refactoring points tried to better follow SOLID principles:
- - Switch to Semantic Versioning - see https://semver.org
+ - Switch to a more rigorous versioning policy, with regular releases;
  - Split main big units (`SynCommons.pas`, `mORMot.pas`) into smaller scope-refined units;
  - OS- or compiler- specific code separated to ease evolution;
  - Rename confusing types, e.g. `TSQLRecord` into `TOrm`, `TSQLRest` into `TRest`...;